flizzer/flizzer.github.io/_posts/2020-03-26-azure_fundamentals_certification.md

 - [John Savill](https://savilltech.com)
 - [Troy Hunt](https://www.troyhunt.com)

-I respect each of the above's expertise first and foremost, and have garnered so much knowledge from their blog posts, Pluralsight articles, newsletters, and Twitter accounts.
+I respect each of the above's expertise first and foremost, and have garnered so much knowledge from their blog posts, Pluralsight courses, newsletters, and Twitter accounts.
 I also admire greatly their professionalism in the way they brand and market themselves.
 That's the "blueprint", pardon the pun :smirk:, I'm shooting for here.
 I hope that as I learn I can give back to the community, as they have.

 So, please stay tuned for upcoming posts on topics such as: